GL(2,R) Orbit Closures in Hyperelliptic Components of Strata: The Isogenous Cylinder Lemma

-Let $a$ be any transcendental number and let $\{c_1, \hdots, c_m\}$ be an enumeration of the edge equivalence classes around $v$.
-By the saddle connection dilation theorem we may suppose without loss of generality that each edge in equivalence class $k$ has length $a^k$.
-By assumption we may suppose without loss of generality that $j$ lies over $J(j)$ and is contained in a vertical cylinder $V$ such that the only horizontal saddle connections intersected by $V$ are $j$ and $J(j)$.
-Let $\V$ be the $\M$-equivalence class of vertical cylinders containing $V$.
-By assumption every cylinder in $\V$ has the same width across.
-Therefore, $\V$ only passes through horizontal saddle connections that are $\M$-equivalent to $j$.
-By the saddle connection dilation theorem, $\V$ must contain every saddle connection equivalent to $j$ in its union.
-In particular, $i$ must lie above $J(k)$ and $k$ must lie about $J(i)$.
-In other words the sum of the lengths of the saddle connections in $(i, j)$ is identical to the sum of the lengths of the saddle connections in $(j, k)$.
-Since we have assumed that $\M$-equivalence class $k$ of horizontal saddle connections all have length $a^k$ where $a$ is transcendental, it follows that $C_{(i,j)} = C_{(k, \ell)}$. \end{proof}
+Let $\V$ be the $\M$-equivalence class of cylinders containing $V$.
+By the saddle connection dilation lemma, every saddle connection equivalent to $j$ is contained in a cylinder in $\V$ that intersects it exactly once.
+Moreover, all the cylinders in $\V$ have identical heights.
+Since the saddle connections of color $c$ appear in the order $(i, j, k)$ on the top boundary of $C$, their images under the hyperelliptic involution appear in the order $(J(k), J(j), J(i))$ on the bottom boundary, where $J$ is the hyperelliptic involution.
+Since all saddle connections of color $c$ are contained in cylinders in $\V$, it follows that $i$ lies directly vertically above $J(k)$.
+In particular, this means that the sum of the lengths of the saddle connections in $(i, j)$ coincides with the sum of the length of the saddle connections in $(J(k), J(i))$, which is equal to the sum of the lengths of the saddle connections in $(j, k)$.
+Since we have assumed that $\M$-equivalence class $k$ of horizontal saddle connections all have length $a^k$ where $a$ is transcendental, it follows that $C_{(i,j)} = C_{(j, k)}$. \end{proof}

+For the proof of the following lemma it will be useful to introduce the following definition.
+We will say that an equivalence class of cylinders $\cC$ subsumes an equivalence class of saddle connections $\cS$ on the boundary of two equivalence classes $\cC_1$ and $\cC_2$ if every saddle connection in $\cS$ is contained in a cylinder in $\cC$ that intersects it exactly once and if each cylinder in $\cC$ is contained in collection of cylinders in $\cC_1$ and $\cC_2$.
+In the case that $\cC_1$ and $\cC_2$ are distinct, the standard position lemma implies that it is always possible to find an equivalence class of cylinders that subsumes $\cS$.
+Otherwise, Theorem~\ref{T:Flat-Geometry1} implies that this is possible.